Saint Peter's tomb: Modern excavation

 A tomb had been discovered at the beginning of the 16th century, when the foundations were being laid for the four twisted columns of Gian Lorenzo Bernini's "Confessio".
 Construction of Constantine's Old St. Peter's Basilica and of foundations for Bernini's Baldacchino destroyed most of the vaulting of these semi-subterranean burial chambers.
 Among them was the so-called "Tomb of the Julii" with mosaics that appeared to be Christian.

 The burial chambers were uncovered again in 1939 as workmen dug a tomb for Pope Pius XI.
-Over the next ten years, Monsignor Ludwig Kaas oversaw an archaeological excavation of the pagan mausoleum complex under the foundations of St. Peter's Basilica (the Vatican Necropolis), dating to the 2nd and 3rd centuries.
+Over the next ten years, Ludwig Kaas oversaw an archaeological excavation of the pagan mausoleum complex under the foundations of St. Peter's Basilica (the Vatican Necropolis), dating to the 2nd and 3rd centuries.
 No mausoleum had ever been built directly beneath the present high altar of St Peter's, which did however contain shallow burials, one dated by an impressed tile to the reign of Vespasian; subsequently they had been attended with care, as later burials clustered round but did not encroach upon the space.
 There was a small niched monument built into a wall ca. 160.
 The discoveries made the pages of Life magazine.

 Saint Peter's relics allegedly discovered in 1942

 In 1942, the Administrator of St. Peter's, Ludwig Kaas, found remains in a second tomb in the monument.
 Being concerned that these presumed relics of a saint would not be accorded the respect they deserved, and having little understanding of correct archeological procedures, he secretly ordered these remains stored elsewhere for safe keeping.

 After Kaas's death, Margherita Guarducci discovered these relics by chance.
 She informed Pope Paul VI of her belief that these remains were those of Saint Peter.
-The anthropological tests on the relics fragmented was done by Professor Venerando Correnti of Palermo University in 1962, the results suggested that the bone fragments belong to a man who was a 60- 70 years old robust male.
+The anthropological tests on the relics fragmented was done by Professor Venerando Correnti of Palermo University in 1962, the results suggested that the bone fragments belong to a man who was a 60–70 years old and of robust physique.
 The examinations suggested that the feet of the person were viciously cut as Romans did to crucified corpses because it was easier than removing nails.

-On June 26, 1968, Pope Paul VI announced that the relics of Saint Peter had been discovered, though only circumstantial evidence supports this claim.
+On 26 June 1968 Pope Paul VI announced that the relics of Saint Peter had been discovered, though only circumstantial evidence supports this claim.
 This includes nearby graffiti of Saint Peter's name, claiming that he was buried there.
-On November 24, 2013, a portion of these relics were displayed publicly for the first time, after Pope Francis celebrated the closing 'Year of Faith' Mass.
+On 24 November 2013 a portion of these relics were displayed publicly for the first time, after Pope Francis celebrated the closing 'Year of Faith' Mass.